g4eml/RP2040_Synth/README.md

 Supports JT data modes for Beacon Identification.
 JT4G is available on all chip types.
 JT65B and JT65C are only available on the LMX2595.

+Note:- Whilst JT4G mode is available on all chips there may be some limitations.
+The ADF4351 and MAX2870 chips have a limited frequency resolution and may not be able to accurately set the required tone frequencies especially when an external multiplication chain is used.
+A warning message will be displayed if the tone spacing is more than 1% in error.

 Supports GPS connection for the accurate timing required for JT data modes.

 Supports 10 different channels which can be selected by external switches.